Social Work Degree

 School of Social Work

-The social work program at SLU-SPS is designed for busy adults like you who want to earn a Bachelor of Science in social work.
+The social work program at SLU is designed for busy adults want to earn a Bachelor of Science in social work.

 A Bachelor of Science in Social Work (BSSW) degree provides the skills necessary for beginning generalist practice as a professional social worker and is considered the first professional social work degree.
 This Bachelor's Degree in Social Work program is intended to provide an excellent foundation for those who wish to pursue graduate education in social work or in other graduate programs.